Workers Comp for Heat Exposure Illness or Death

 Workers Comp for Heat Exposure Injury or Death

-With the onset of climate change, the situation is only going to get worse.
+With the onset of climate change, the extreme heat experienced by Californians is likely to only get worse.
 The impact of elevated temperatures on workers is something all employers must address in the future.

-Filing a claim for heat-related illness is not something you will want to do on your own.
-An experienced and skillful attorney will be invaluable to ensure you receive the full benefits to which you are entitled.
+Filing a claim for heat-related illness can be very difficult to do on your own.
+But an experienced and skillful workers’ comp attorney can help ensure that all necessary documentation is provided in a timely manner, so that you receive the full benefits to which you are entitled.

-Our Long Beach attorneys at Cantrell Green have just the sort of experience you are looking for.
-They can help you obtain medical records that will help build a solid case, and prove that your heat-related illness was directly related to your job responsibilities.
+The Long Beach workers’ comp attorneys at Cantrell Green have the experience you need.
+We can help you obtain medical records that will help build a solid case, and provide the detailed documentation and ‘paperwork’ to prove that your heat-related illness was directly related to your job responsibilities.

 Your consultation with our workers’ comp lawyers is 100% confidential, and neither your employer nor your insurance company will be notified that you requested a consultation with us.
 Our lawyers will help you understand your rights and work tirelessly to ensure that you receive the maximum workers’ comp benefits for which you qualify.